csoftxyz/RIA_EISA/README.md

 These results transform the framework from phenomenological description to a predictive geometric theory, with falsifiable signatures across energy scales.

-**Note on Repository Updates**: To preserve the historical integrity of this discovery, no further content updates will be made to this repository until after the formal publication of the manuscript (Universe 2026, 1, 0; DOI: 10.3390/universe10010000).
-This ensures an immutable record of the work as it stood at the moment of publication.
+**Note on Repository Updates**: To preserve the historical integrity of this discovery, no further content updates will be made to this repository until after the formal publication of related manuscripts.
+This ensures an immutable record of the work as it stood at key milestones.

+Code and data are available at https://github.com/csoftxyz/RIA_EISA.

 **Example: Z₃-Graded Lie Superalgebra Numerical Verifier (z3_algebra_4.py / z3_algebra_5.py)**
 A Python implementation for verifying the algebraic closure of a 15-dimensional Z₃-graded Lie superalgebra with cubic vacuum triality.